Deepakit/Santander-Customer-Prediction/README.md

 ## Data
 We are provided with Train and test data which have 200k samples each and we have 200 anonimyzed numerical columns.

-..* Training Data
+..* Training Data:

 ![](/Images/Training_data.png)

-..* Testing Data
+..* Testing Data:

 ![](/Images/Testing_data.png)